|XI / VIII

 which she embodies, her heavy clothes

-She too is a warrior and can teach us
+She it is who can teach us to conquer fear,

 as she shapes the jaws of her rampant beast.